March 29, 2019 – Aaron Cavagnolo

 While your whitewater safety talk is the most important pre-trip conversation, the paddle talk is almost as critical.
 A strong paddle talk, thorough paddle training and strong rafting commands will get your crew performing at a high level making it much more fun to guide your raft down the river.

-The paddle commands that are simple, clear, and start with different words work best: forward, back paddle, right turn, left turn, stop, get down, back-on-the-job, over right and over left.
-The “overs” start with the same word but it usually isn’t a problem since they are most often called to move to the downstream side of the raft.
-“Overs” will be discussed in more detail later.
+The paddle commands that are simple, clear, and start with different words work best.
+The commands I use: forward, back paddle, right turn, left turn, stop, get down, back-on-the-job, over right and over left.
+Both “overs” start with the same word but it usually isn’t a problem since they are most often called to move to the downstream side of the raft.
+Later we will be discuss “overs” in more detail later.

 The easiest way to improve your paddle training is to take a paddle raft guide school, advanced guide school or paddle on Cherry Creek or another technical class V river for a commercial company.
 Paddle rafting guide schools focus on how to create great paddlers and get them to work as a team.
 While the guides working class V rivers have spent years refining their paddle talks due to necessity.
 On these trips you’ll learn the whitewater rafting skills that the leaders in the industry are teaching their paddlers.

 Video of Precise Whitewater Rafting Commands

 The Basic Paddle Rafting Commands and Strokes

 Typically the most used rafting command is “forward” for forward paddle.
 A tripod position with weight on the feet, leaning forward and minimal weight on the butt while paddling aggressively will help keep people in the boat.

-Some key points of focus include making sure the paddle shaft is perpendicular to the water, people lean forward to start the stroke and finish their strokes before their hips so that they can keep their weight on their feet and have better balance.
+Here are some key points when teaching a forward paddle.
+Make sure the paddle shaft is perpendicular to the water.
+Paddlers need to lean forward to start the stroke and finish their strokes before their hips.
+Consequently, paddlers keep their weight on their feet and have better balance.